 Stenger disputes the claim of many critics that the question of whether God exists is beyond the ken of science.
 On the contrary, he argues that absence of evidence for God is, indeed, evidence of absence when the evidence should be there and is not.

 Turning from scientific to historical evidence, Stenger then points out the many examples of evil perpetrated in the name of religion.
 He also notes that the Bible, which is still taken to be divine revelation by millions, fails as a basis for morality and is unable to account for the problem of unnecessary suffering throughout the world.

 Finally, he discusses the teachings of ancient nontheist sages such as Buddha, Lao Tzu, and Confucius, whose guidelines for coping with the problems of life and death did not depend upon a supernatural metaphysics.
 Stenger argues that this “way of nature” is far superior to the traditional supernatural monotheisms, which history shows can lead to a host of evils.The New Atheism

 is a well-argued defense of the atheist position and a strong rebuttal of its critics.

 Shipping Weight: 1lbs

-Victor J. Stenger, PhD, is adjunct professor of philosophy at the University of Colorado and emeritus professor of physics and astronomy at the University of Hawaii.
-He is the author of the New York Times bestseller God: The Failed Hypothesis, and many other books, including God and the Atom, God and the Folly of Faith, The Fallacy of Fine-Tuning, Quantum Gods, The Unconscious Quantum, Has Science Found God?, The Comprehensible Cosmos, Timeless Reality, Physics and Psychics, and The New Atheism.
+Victor J. Stenger, PhD, (1935 - 2014) was adjunct professor of philosophy at the University of Colorado and emeritus professor of physics and astronomy at the University of Hawaii.
+He was the author of the New York Times bestseller God: The Failed Hypothesis, and many other books, including God and the Atom, God and the Folly of Faith, The Fallacy of Fine-Tuning, Quantum Gods, The Unconscious Quantum, Has Science Found God?, The Comprehensible Cosmos, Timeless Reality, Physics and Psychics, and The New Atheism.